jonaskaz/plant-vision/README.md

 We identified a number of improvements that could make this project better in the future:
 - Add in debugging features that can help us understand and visualize what our algorithm is doing throughout each of its steps
 - Test our algorithm with other images and angles to understand its limitations
-- Add in an additional step to automatically crop the image to only include the black tray
+- Add in an additional step to automatically crop the image to only include the black tray, or make the algorithm more flexible about what is in the image
 - Add in the abilitiy to count the number of squares in the image, and partition the analysis based on these squares
-- With the above step, we could then use PlantCV built in analysis, and add some calculations that analyze the shape of the plant
+- With the above step, we could then use PlantCV built in analysis, and add some calculations that analyze the shape of the plant as it grows

 ## Lessons

-- Computer vision is brittle, and difficult to generalize
+- Computer vision is brittle, and difficult to generalize, especially without the use of any machine learning.
+Our algorithm for detecting and measuring these plants is able to account for different heights and angles of the image, but not anything beyond that, such as drastially different cropping or a different size of seedling bed.
-- Before starting a project in computer vision, it is extremely important to narrow down the context and understand what the input images will be
+- Before starting a project in computer vision, it is extremely important to narrow down the context and understand what the input images will be.
+Starting from a place of wanting any image to work, without being specific about scope gives you nothing to build a foundation on.
-- RGB images can be used in plant analysis, but for more advanced metrics thermal imaging or other alternatives can give more useful data
+- RGB images can be used in plant analysis, but for more advanced metrics like thermal imaging or other alternatives can give more useful data